robertjoosten/maya-weighted-blend-matrix/README.md

 ## Usage
 Once the plug-in is build and loaded a new `wtBlendMatrix` node can be created.
-There is a compound array attribute that contains an `blendInputMatrix`, `blendOffsetMatrix`, `blendTranslateWeight`, `blendRotateWeight`, `blendScaleWeight` and `blendShearWeight` attributes.
+There is a compound array attribute that contains `blendInputMatrix`, `blendOffsetMatrix`, `blendTranslateWeight`, `blendRotateWeight`, `blendScaleWeight` and `blendShearWeight` attributes.
 By default the weight values are set to 1.
 The `blendInputMatrix` can be driven directly by a nodes world matrix attribute and `blendOffsetMatrix` can be calculated and set by the user to get the matrix in the desired location.

 <p align="center"><img src="icons/weighted-blend-matrix-compound-example.png?raw=true"></p>